-i) The relations between employees and employers on the labour market.
+- 1. The relations between employees and employers on the labour market.

-ii) Labour intra-firm contracts.
+- 2. Labour intra-firm contracts.

-iii) The markets of experimental goods.
+- 3. The markets of experimental goods.

-Unfavourable selection in the system "the principal - the agent" is connected with information asymmetry (pre-contract opportunism), and also with the emergence of the moral market (post-contract opportunism).
+Unfavourable selection in the system "the principal - the agent" is connected with information asymmetry (pre-contract opportunism), and also with the emergence of the moral market (postcontract opportunism).
 Costs of control over the agent's behaviour stimulate him to maximize his own utility to the detriment of principal's interests, i.e. this agent concentrates on the performance of only those points which are registered in the contract, thus the agent does not feel moral obligations.
-The possible solution of the problem "the principal - the agent" is in the coordination of the purposes of the employee (the agent) and the employer (the principal).
+The possible solution of the problem "the principal the agent" is in the coordination of the purposes of the employee (the agent) and the employer (the principal).
 For this purpose it is necessary to draft a contract so that it will stimulate the agent to refuse opportunism.
 Manifestations of moral risk are various enough, but they can be classified as information asymmetry which is the reason of moral risk appearance.
-There are two such types.
+There are two such types

-I) Internal information asymmetry in relation to the contract.
-For example, the manager has more precise information about the shares and their distribution than a certain shareholder.

-II) External information asymmetry in relation to the contract.
+- 1. Internal information asymmetry in relation to the contract.
+For example, the manager has more precise information about the shares and their distribution than a certain shareholder. - 2.
+External information asymmetry in relation to the contract.
 For example, all hands are working at a certain project according to the customer's task, and each member of the working group knows about the contribution of each other in realization of this project, in contrast to the customer.
-That is why: each member of the group can select a behaviour model which pursues the aim to mislead the customer or to drag out time of order's execution.
+That is why, each member of the group can select a behaviour model which pursues the aim to mislead the customer or to drag out time of order's execution.
 However, the last circumstance is explained by the theory of contracts though actually this situation is far from reality.
-The matter is that the dragging out of the execution time of the customer (the agent), but also for the executor (the principal).
+The matter is that the dragging out of the execution time of the contract in high technology industry, in particular, is fraught with serious costs not only for the customer (the agent), but also for the executor (the principal).
 If the totality of "unfinished" contracts is high enough for the firm, there can be a risk of its bankruptcy.
 If the customers dissatisfied with these circumstances apply to the court, the costs and penalties of the affairs in this totality of contracts also will sharply decrease the firm's stability.